-Juliet Oduor, started making cassava chapati, pancakes and cakes after she discovered her son was allergic to gluten.
-Gluten is a protein found in grains like wheat, barley and rice.
-Gluten can trigger autoimmune response or other symptoms including bloating, diarrhoea and constipation.
+Juliet Oduor, started making cassava chapati, pancakes, and cakes after she discovered her son was allergic to gluten.
+Gluten is a protein found in grains like wheat, barley, and rice.
+Gluten can trigger an autoimmune response or other symptoms including bloating, diarrhoea, and constipation.

 “My child had many allergies so sometimes when invited to parties I had to pack his food.
-So at times people would want to taste maybe the gluten free chapati or cake and that is when I started getting orders from and family and friends,” she says
+So at times people would want to taste maybe the gluten-free chapati or cake and that is when I started getting orders from family and friends,” she says

 My company is based in Siaya.
 There is a lot of cassava in Siaya however, it is considered a poor man’s crop.

 “Most people don’t grow cassava because there’s no market for it.
 So I wanted to change that narrative and offer a ready market, everyone wants to plant maize but maize doesn’t do so well in Siaya.
 Cassava, sorghum, and millet do very well,” she says

 - Patients alarmed as testing reagents run out of stock frequently

 - Criminalising deliberate spread of HIV is legal, High Court rules